Dorak affair: Events

 In mid-October 1958, a letter was received by the British Institute of Archaeology in Ankara, where Mellaart was deputy director.
 It read:

-The letter was dated "18/10/1958" and the return to sender address was "Kazim Direk Caddesi no. 217, Karsiyaka – Izmir."
+The letter was dated "18/10/1958" and the return to sender address was "Kazim Direk Caddesi no. 217, Karsiyaka – İzmir."

 Mellaart then published his sketches and notes on the finds in The Illustrated London News.
 Discussing their significance in the article, Mellaart drew parallels with the Treasure of Ur.

 Investigations by the Turkish authorities and by journalists revealed, however, that the address on Kazim Direk Caddesi belonged to a commercial building in a street which had no residential houses.
-However, there were at least two other streets of the same name in Izmir at that time, and the street might have been renamed.
+However, there were at least two other streets of the same name in İzmir at that time, and the street might have been renamed.
 At any rate, the address could not be located.
-The pieces which Mellaart had described, never appeared in private collections or on the legal art market.
+The pieces which Mellaart had described never appeared in private collections or on the legal art market.

-In 1962, the Turkish press began to accuse Mellaart of smuggling the treasure out of the country, in exchange for a cut worth 240 million Deutsche Marks.
+In 1962, the Turkish press began to accuse Mellaart of smuggling the treasure out of the country in exchange for a cut worth 240 million Deutsche Marks.
 There was eye-witness testimony that a thick-set foreigner had been seen near the find location at Dorak with a woman; one witness even identified Mellaart himself.
 By 1964, public pressure had reached such a point that the Turkish government forbade Mellaart to excavate at Çatalhöyük; the following year, the government did allow him to enter Turkey, but on the condition that he would participate in excavation only as an assistant.

 Debate about the Dorak Treasure

 There are various views about the reality behind the Dorak affair.
 One perspective holds that Mellaart, who was known only in relation to the excavations at Çatalhöyük, had invented the treasure himself.
 The supposed letter from Anna Papastrati has similarities with the typewriter used by his wife in the institute and for his other correspondence at that time.

-Another opinion connects the American accent of "Anna Papastrati" with the US base at Izmir or with employment at a CIA operation there.
+Another opinion connects the American accent of "Anna Papastrati" with the US base at İzmir or with employment at a CIA operation there.
 In the late 1960s, this was known as a key point for smuggling of items out of Turkey for the illegal art market.
 In this view, Mellaart was used to provide high-value finds of the Yortan culture with a history from a renowned expert.
 In this view, the meeting with Mellaart on the train was intentionally arranged and he was then played by criminals.

 Posthumously, Mellaart has been implicated in several cases of fabrication of archeological finds.

+In 2023, an Italian archaeologist fully reconstructed the story of Dorak in the book 'Il tesoro di Dorak.
+Archeo inchiesta' (Edipuglia, Bari).
+Enrico Giannichedda's work analyses the consistency of the treasure, the data from the drawings of finds never published by Mellaart, and the numerous inconsistencies in the reconstructions made in the past.